decred/dcrd/README.md

 Volumes:

 - `/etc/dcrd` hold `config`, `rpc.cert ` and `rpc.key` if you want to set any of these.
-- `/var/lib/dcrd` where is stored the blockchain
+- `/var/lib/dcrd` is where the persistent data is stored, such as the blockchain

 Ports: